 The acronym DMA is an abbreviation for a designated market area, as used in the media industry.
 Nielsen Media Research, a leading research firm based in New York City, measures audience viewership that indirectly determines whether or not shows are canceled or extended.
-Nielson uses DMAs when compiling their ratings.
+Nielsen uses DMAs when compiling their ratings.
 They then generate Nielsen ratings for television stations across the country.

 What Is a DMA?